VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter20.md

-# `IconView` Control
+# Iconview Control

-`IconView` control offers an interface for user to surf entry in icon and label mode.
+Iconview control offers an interface for user to surf entry in icon and label mode.
 These entire icon items can be shown in a scroll child window.
 User can select one or some items using keyboard and mouse operation and the selected icon usually are shown high lightly.
-The representative usage of `IconView` control is to be the container of the desktop icons and display of files under some directory.
+The representative usage of Iconview control is to be the container of the desktop icons and display of files under some directory.

 `CreateWindow` using `CTRL_ICONVIEW` as control class name can create Icon View control.

-We can add, delete, set the size of icon (should be done before adding this icon) and get label text of the icon, etc. by sending corresponding message after creating `IconView` control.
+We can add, delete, set the size of icon (should be done before adding this icon) and get label text of the icon, etc. by sending corresponding message after creating Iconview control.

-## Styles of `IconView`
+## Styles of Iconview

-By default, the `IconView` control window will only display the icon and its label and there will be no border in display region.
-You can add border for the `IconView` control by using window style `WS_BORDER` when create control using `CreatWindow`.
+By default, the Iconview control window will only display the icon and its label and there will be no border in display region.
+You can add border for the Iconview control by using window style `WS_BORDER` when create control using `CreatWindow`.
 On the other hand, you can also use window style `WS_VSCROLL` and `WS_HSCROLL` to add vertical and horizontal scroll bar so that you can display all the content in the list control.

-`IconView` control is based on the `ScrollView` Control and it remains the style of the `ScrollView` Control.
+Iconview control is based on the `ScrollView` Control and it remains the style of the `ScrollView` Control.

-## Messages of `IconView`
+## Messages of Iconview
 ### Icon operation

-After an `IconView` control is created, the next step is to add icon to the control.
+After an Iconview control is created, the next step is to add icon to the control.
 Sending an `IVM_ADDITEM` message to the control does this work.

 ```cpp